 The fields in a dimension table is used to complete following 3 important requirement :

 - Report labeling

 Consider following table which contains item information.In the following table ITEM KEY is primary key which uniquelly identifies the rows in the dimension table.
 ITEM KEY will be present in Fact table.

 In the image i have explained which are fact and which are dimension tables.
 You will able to see there are four dimensions :

-Step 2 : Choosing correct fact tables with its granularity
+Step 2 : Choosing correct fact tables with its granularity for dimensional data modeling

 This will depend on the total volume of transaction-level data.
 It’s usually a good idea to start with the finest grain of data and store each sales transaction line item.